-NURS 613 Leadership for Advanced Nursing
+NURS 613 Leadership for Advanced Nursing (40 practicum hours)

 This course examines attributes and characteristics essential to the Clinical Nursing Leader (CNL) role.
-The focus is on strategies that promote effective use of self for enhancing clinical discernment, care coordination, and horizontal leadership in order to effectively advocate for patients and populations in complex health systems.
+The focus is on strategies that promote effective use of self for enhancing clinical discernment, care coordination, and horizontal leadership.
 Emphasis is on the role of change agent using lateral integration during direct patient care to achieve better outcomes, improve quality, reduce costs, and mentor other health professionals.
+Students will complete 40 hours of practicum during which they will examine the CNL role components in relation to clinical problems identified in the microsystem.

-NURS 615 Management of Clinical Outcomes (40 practicum hours)
+NURS 615 Management of Clinical Outcomes

 This course emphasizes the incorporation of strategies that promote health and prevent/reduce disease in selected patients and populations across the life span.
 The focus is on illness and wellness management for patients and aggregates within the framework of the health care environment.
+Theories of chronic illness are used to manage populations manifesting complex conditions.
 Principles of epidemiology, biostatistics, and outcome measurements will be incorporated into the risk assessment process.
-Students will complete 40 hours of practicum during which they will design an outcome-based plan of care that analyzes quality, risk, and cost factors.